houmain/gpupad/README.md

 Allows to bind data to a program's uniforms, samplers, images, buffers and to select shader subroutines.
 A binding affects all subsequent calls, until it is replaced by a binding with the same name, or the scope ends (see *Groups*).
 The name of a binding needs to match the name of a program's binding points.

 - **Buffer** -
-Defines the structure of a region within a binary.
-It consists of rows with multiple columns of some data type.
-It can be backed by a binary file.
+Buffer blocks define the structure of a region within a binary.
+It consists of rows with multiple fields of some data type.
+Buffers can be backed by a binary file.

 - **Stream** -
 Serves as the input for vertex shaders.
-A stream consists of multiple attributes, which get their data from the referenced buffer column.
+A stream consists of multiple attributes, which get their data from the referenced buffer blocks.

 - **Group** -
 Allows to structure more complex sessions.
 They open a new scope unless *inline scope* is checked.
 Items within a scope are not visible for items outside the scope (they do not appear in the combo boxes).

 - **Script** -
 Allows to define JavaScript functions and variables in script files, which can subsequently be used in uniform binding expressions.
-There is currently only one JavaScript state for the whole session and the scripts are evaluated in consecutive order (*Group* scopes do not have an effect).
+There is one JavaScript state for the whole session and the scripts are evaluated in consecutive order (*Group* scopes do not have an effect).

 Building
 --------